 Although Airbnb has been around for a few years, many people are still hesitant to try it due to concerns with safety, cleanliness, and the overall experience of living in someone else’s home.
 However, most of these concerns are unfounded.
 For example, a portion of your rental fee goes directly to cleaning, so cleanliness is typically not an issue with these properties.
 Also, Airbnb provides ratings for each of its postings, so you will be able to see what others who stayed at the property had to say about it and have the opportunity to make an educated opinion based on your evaluation of the other ratings.
-To help you better understand the benefits of booking your accommodation through Airbnb, I have compiled a list of 5 reasons why you should try Airbnb (plus a coupon code for you to get $40 off your first stay).
+Here is a list of 5 reasons why you should try Airbnb and a $40 Airbnb coupon code to use on your first stay.

-If you’re looking for an authentic travel experience and prefer to live like a local rather than like a tourist in a new city, then you will appreciate the authenticity that Airbnbs offer.
-Airbnb properties are typically apartments occupied by locals, surrounded by locals, and in residential areas where a lot of locals live.
-This is a stark contrast to walking into a hotel surrounded by other visitors and pampered with amenities that would not typically be afforded to you if you were living in the city, such as an in building fitness room, spa, 24 hour front desk staff, etc. If you exclusively seek out luxury travel and like to be pampered on your travels, then you will probably have a better experience at a luxury hotel.
-But if you’re looking for an authentic travel experience, you are much more likely to find that at an Airbnb.
+Our favorite reason out of our list of 5 reasons why you should try Airbnb is authenticity.
+If you are looking for an authentic travel experience and prefer to live like a local rather than like a tourist in a new city, then you will appreciate the authenticity that Airbnbs offer.
+Airbnb properties are typically apartment units occupied by locals, surrounded by locals, and located in residential areas where a lot of locals live.
+This is a stark contrast to hotels that are filled with tourists and loaded with luxury amenities like spas, fitness centers, and a 24 hour front desk staff that exist to bring you maximum comfort and not maximum authenticity.
+If you exclusively seek out luxury travel and like to be pampered on your travels, then you will probably have a better experience staying at a 5-star hotel.
+But if you are looking for an authentic travel experience, you are much more likely to find it in an Airbnb.

 In terms of traveling with larger groups, there is nothing more practical than booking an Airbnb.
 Most hotel rooms only fit up to four people, so if you have five or more people and all want to stay in the same accommodation, your best bet will be to rent out an apartment or house on Airbnb.
-For example, when I was in Barcelona a few years ago with three of my friends, the four of us booked an entire apartment with three bedrooms and two bathrooms for only $35 USD per night per person.
-We would not have been able to find a hotel room that accommodated all four of us comfortably, and certainly not at that price point.
+For example, when I was in Cartagena, Colombia for my bachelorette party with nine of my friends, we booked an entire house with five bedrooms and four bathrooms for less than $50 USD per night per person.
+We would not have been able to find a hotel room that accommodated all 10 of us comfortably and certainly not at that price point.

-For solo or couple travelers, you have the option of renting out an entire room and socializing with the other guests in the apartment, or renting out the entire apartment for yourself if you’re not in the mood to socialize.
-For me, this is the best of both worlds.
-While hotels offer the luxury and quiet I crave after extended periods of travel, and hostels offer the social aspects of travel that I love so much, Airbnbs offer a mix of the two – quiet, private rooms with the option to socialize if there are other guests staying in the apartment as well.
+For solo or couple travelers, you have the option of renting out an entire room and socializing with the other guests in the apartment or renting out the entire apartment for yourself if you’re not in the mood to socialize.
+While hotels offer the luxury and quiet I crave after extended periods of travel, and hostels offer the social aspects of travel that I love so much, Airbnbs offer a mix of the two: quiet, private rooms with the option to socialize if there are other guests staying in the apartment at the same time as you.
 While this is similar to a private room in a hostel, I have found that rooms through Airbnb tend to be cheaper than private rooms at hostels.

 Many Airbnb hosts serve as personal tour guides for their guests by providing tips for things to do, see, eat, and drink.
-While not all hosts are available personally during your stay, some are extremely gracious with their time and will go above and beyond making your stay comfortable.
-Airbnb hosts will typically state in their description of the property whether they will be available to meet you in person, and you can also gather this information from the reviews written about the property and about the owner.
+While not all hosts are available personally during your stay, those who are available are extremely gracious with their time and will go above and beyond making your stay comfortable.
+Airbnb hosts will typically state in their description of the property whether they will be available to meet you in person.
+Another way to find out this information is by reading reviews on the property’s and the owner’s Airbnb page.

 Perhaps the most gracious Airbnb host we’ve had was Kristian from the Faroe Islands.
 He went above and beyond promising a place to stay by driving out to the restaurant we were having dinner at to pick us up and show us the way to his apartment.
-We then mentioned a hike we were interested in doing the next morning that was a bit off the beaten path and had no real directions on Google Maps, and Kristian offered to take us there the next morning.
-We also spent a lot of time chatting with him and were able to learn about the history and customs of the Faroe Islands and the Faroese people, which we knew nothing about before our visit.
+We then mentioned a hike we were interested in doing the next morning that was a bit off the beaten path (and Google Maps), and Kristian offered to take us there the next morning.
+We also learned a lot from him about the history and customs of the Faroe Islands and the Faroese people, which we knew nothing about before our visit.
 If that’s not reason enough to try Airbnb, then I don’t know what is.
-And although hosts are usually not quite as generous as Kristian, most are more than willing to help you with directions, restaurant advice, etc. and are readily available at your request.
+While hosts are not usually quite as generous as Kristian, most are more than willing to help you with directions, restaurant advice, etc. and are readily available at your request.

 Overall, I would recommend Airbnb to couples and larger groups or those looking for a more authentic experience in a new city.
 Five star luxury travelers or those looking solely to be pampered on their vacation and are not interested in discovering local gems or living like a local may not have the most positive experience with Airbnb.
 My best advice before booking an Airbnb is to read the reviews.
 A property with 100 positive reviews and 10 negative reviews is a much safer bet than a property with two positive reviews and no negative reviews.
 I would recommend against staying in a property with zero reviews, unless you’re a real daredevil, because you have no idea what to expect, and the host is likely a new host who is not as familiar with dealing with guests.

-Finally, as promised above, here is a link for you to receive $40 USD off your first Airbnb booking.
+Finally, as promised above, here is an Airbnb coupon code for $40 USD off your first Airbnb booking.